laurahsisson/photon-game/README.md

-Online 3 vs 3 vs 3 Capture the flag moba type game developed in Unity as a supplement to send to college.
+Online 3 vs 3 vs 3 Capture The Flag MOBA game developed in Unity.
+Five playable and balanced characters.
 Named after Photon Network extension (https://www.photonengine.com/en/PUN) for Unity used to enable online multiplayer.
 No active players, but I am always available to playest.